-A basic feature of the credit approval process is a separation between the firm's business origination and credit risk management activities.
+A basic feature of the credit approval process is the separation between the organisation's business origination and credit risk management activities.
 Credit requests are initiated by Client Relationship Officers and must be supported by Regional Business Heads and are thereafter analysed and submitted to the competent credit approval bodies and processed by the credit departments.

-Credits granted by EFG Bank European Financial Group SA are under the approval responsibility of its own Credit Committee and Board as relevant.
+Credits granted by EFG Bank European Financial Group SA are under the approval responsibility of its own Credit Committee and Board of Directors as relevant.

-EFG International's Executive Credit Committee has overall responsibility for EFG International's client credit business, including the implementation of credit policies and procedures defined by the EFG International's Board of Directors.
-Certain duties, including monitoring of day-to-day operations, have been delegated to the various Credit Departments within the EFG International group under the supervision of the Credit Department of EFG Bank AG.
+EFG International's Executive Credit Committee has overall responsibility for EFG International's client credit business, including the implementation of credit policies and internal regulations defined by EFG International's Board of Directors.
+Certain duties, including monitoring of day-to-day operations, have been delegated to the various Credit Departments within the EFG International group under the supervision of the Credit department of EFG Bank AG.
 The approval of loans, ceilings and other exposures has been delegated, based on certain defined risk and size criteria, to senior members of the credit departments, certain credit committees of international units and to the Executive Credit Committee of EFG International.
-Within the EFG International group, the approval of large and higher risk profile exposures is centralised in Switzerland, in compliance with local regulatory and legal requirements of the individual, international business units.
+Within the EFG International group, the approval of large and exceptional non-standard exposures is centralised in Switzerland, always taking into account the local regulatory and legal requirements of the individual international business units.

-Management insists on thoroughly understanding the background and purpose of each loan (which is typically for investment in securities, funds or investment related insurance policies) as well as the risks of the underlying collateral of each loan.
+Management focuses on thoroughly understanding the background of the borrower and purpose of each loan (which is typically for investment in securities, funds or investment related insurance policies) as well as the quality and enforceability of the underlying collateral and its risks.

-The internal grading system assigns each client credit exposure to one of ten rating categories.
+The internal grading system assigns each credit exposure to one of ten rating categories.
 The rating assesses the borrower's repayment ability and the value, quality, liquidity and diversification of the collateral securing the credit exposure.
-The credit policy and the nature of the loans ensure that the loan book is of high quality.
+The Credit Risk Policy and the nature of the loans ensure that the loan book is composed of high-quality loans.
 Consequently, an overwhelming majority of the credit exposures are rated within the top three categories.